indic-transliteration/sanscript.js/README.md

     Sanscript.addBrahmicScheme(schemeName, schemeData);
     Sanscript.addRomanScheme(schemeName, schemeData);

-For help in creating `schemeData`, see the comments on the `addBrahmicScheme` and `addRomanScheme`.
-You can also see how the default schemes are defined.
+For help in creating `schemeData`, see the comments on the `addBrahmicScheme` and `addRomanScheme` functions.